 When it comes to buying an electronic sample pad, the experience is a bit different than purchasing electronic drum kits.
 An electronic percussion pad is essentially a tiny electronic drum set arranged in a portable fashion.

 Most electronic sample pads consist of small rubber surfaces that can be programmed to play different sounds and triggers.
-Check out our comparison table below.

 What is an electronic drum pad?

 An electronic drum or sample pad is a percussion instrument that triggers samples or synthesizes sounds.